 Getting established on the African market throws up a lot of challenges.
 Abject poverty coexists with economic development that is in parts breathtakingly fast.
 Bosch has set itself the task of harnessing this potential and using it to benefit the local population.
 As board member Uwe Raschke emphasizes: “We can contribute to improving quality of life for local people with our products and services.
 In this respect, we are concentrating on the needs and demands of the individual markets and of our local customers.”

-Including the Hytec workforce, Bosch currently employs more than 1,500 associates on the African continent.
-Today, it is represented in ten African countries.
+In the meantime, all four of Bosch’s business sectors are present in Africa with subsidiaries and locations in 13 countries on the African continent, employing over 1,840 Bosch colleagues and contributing more than 440 million euros in sales revenue in 2020.
 The company’s focus is on affordable solutions and services for local requirements.
 These include training programs for tradespeople in Kenya, for example, or auto mechanics in Nigeria.
-According to preliminary figures, the company generated sales of some 460 million euros in Africa in 2017.
-All four Bosch business sectors — Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology — are active there.
+All four Bosch business sectors – Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology — are active there.
 Bosch also actively promotes talented young people in sub-Saharan Africa.
 In 2008, it was one of the initiators of “Afrika kommt!” an initiative of German industry for junior managers from sub-Saharan Africa.

 Since 1998 I have been at Bosch.
 I am deputy head of the Historical Communications department, working as spokesperson and researcher.
 I am in charge of product history requests, take care of contacts to technology and transportation museums, and I am in charge of history-related topics in Asia Australia, and Africa.

 Before joining Bosch, I studied in history and philosophy at Universities of Konstanz and Hamburg.
 After graduating, I was editor of a scientific journal and research associate at Deutsches Technikmuseum Berlin.